The Pavlof volcano, located on a remote Alaskan island, has erupted sending ash plumes more than 20,000ft into the air.

 The Himawari-8 Volcanic Ash RGB product (Figure 3) shows the spread of ash in the atmosphere in the direction of northeast.
 The yellow and orange pixels indicate the location of the ash.

 Short but massive eruption of volcano Taal

-Volcano Taal, on Luzon Island in the Philippines, erupted for some hours on 12 and 13 January 2020.
+Volcano Taal, on Luzon Island in the Philippines, erupted for some hours in January 2020.

 Powerful eruption of Ubinas volcano